Now introducing 7-Day premium trial to work, binge, & stay secure online

 Keep in touch and we'll send more your way.By submitting form you agree to our Privacy & GDPR Statemnt.

 WiFi Security Protocols are the encryption standards like WEP, WPA, WPA2 and WPA3, each being an upgrade of the previous one.
-The first WiFi Security standard (WEP) was approved in 1990 for wireless network protection.
+The first WiFi Security standard (WEP) was approved in 1990 for wireless network protection and adopted widely shortly after.
 Its’ purpose was to serve the same level of security as wired networks.

 Since the invention of WiFi in the 1990s, wireless networks have used several different security protocols.
 Each new standard provided greater security, and each promised to be easier to configure than those that came before.
 All of them, though, retain some inherent vulnerabilities.

 In addition, as each new protocol was released some systems were upgraded, and some were not.
 As a result, today there are a number of different security protocols in use.
 Some of these provide a pretty good level of protection, while some don’t.

 There are three main security protocols in use today – WEP, WPA, and WPA2 – and one that is yet to be rolled out, WPA3.
 Let’s take a closer look at each.